WilliamTheMarsman/facebook-online-friend-tracker/README.rst

 Track the number of online friends you have on Facebook at any given time!
 Check out my `results and conclusions`_ after running this script for two weeks!

+Extended by allowing for longer than 720 hours of recording.

 Prerequisites
 -------------